HTTPayer/sub0-hackathon/docs/README.md

 This frontend participates in a broader proof-of-concept demonstrating agent-native infrastructure where AI agents can:

-- Use **Arkiv-backed memory** via Arkivendor&apos;s HTTP API
+- Use **Arkiv-backed memory** via Spuro&apos;s HTTP API
 - Pay for reads/writes via HTTPayer (x402)
-- Rely on the `ai-rkiv` agent (Node.js/TypeScript) to monitor Polkadot stash accounts via PAPI and persist snapshots into Arkiv via Arkivendor
+- Rely on the `AI-Spuro` agent (Node.js/TypeScript) to monitor Polkadot stash accounts via PAPI and persist snapshots into Arkiv via Spuro
-- Work with a small, documented set of arkivolts (SDK functions) instead of raw HTTP calls
+- Work with a small, documented set of spuro functions instead of raw HTTP calls

-Built for the sub0 Hackathon showcasing **Arkiv + HTTPayer + PAPI** integration, with Polkadot data fetching handled outside of Arkivendor and Arkiv capabilities documented here as a catalogue rather than a marketplace UI.
+Built for the sub0 Hackathon showcasing **Arkiv + HTTPayer + PAPI** integration, with Polkadot data fetching handled outside of Spuro and Arkiv capabilities documented here as a catalogue rather than a marketplace UI.

 ## Deploy on Vercel